-How To Lift Weights And Stay Slim
+How To Lift Weights And Stay Lean

 It’s a myth that’s plagued weight training for women forever and is probably one of the most common excuses personal trainers hear: lifting weights will make me bulk up!
 I really wish I didn’t have to say this so often, but let me tell you this: you can lift weights without getting bulky!

 I’m going to break it down for you so that you can get over the fear of ‘hulking out’ and understand it’s possible to lift weights AND stay lean.

 Why you should add weight training to your routine to stay lean

 A well-rounded fitness program doesn’t just include weight training.
 While cardio is great for overall fitness and weight loss, weight training can help shape and tone muscles, as well as helping to burn more fat.
 Using a combination of training styles can help to maximise weight loss, as well as helping to improve strength.

 Resistance training can help your body to burn calories even after your workout has finished — this is known as Excess Post-exercise Oxygen Consumption or EPOC.

 Like any fitness plan, results tend to come with consistency.
 That’s why it’s important to have a plan and know what exercises you are going to do.
 When you’re starting out, It might take a little experimenting to find a routine that you feel comfortable with, but once you find it, make a note of what you exercises you did, how much you lifted and for how many repetitions.
 As for how often you should do these workouts, one to two weight training sessions throughout the week is a good place to start if your goal is weight loss.